Discover global hiring strategies from leading recruitment platforms

 • Make an offer via a relevant letter and draft an employment contract.
 Ensure you follow all laws for recruitment and selection in Argentina.

-• Mention the need for a legal background check for recruitment and selection in Argentina.
+• Mention the need for a legal identity verification for recruitment and selection in Argentina.

 Onboarding and employee training